 Measurement set up

-Open the acquisition software (e.g., Gen5 3.05 or any other available compatible software) by clicking the software shortcut icon (Figure S1A).
+Open the acquisition software (Gen5 3.05) by clicking the software´s shortcut icon (Figure S1A).

 Select Read Now from the task manager window and choose New… to create the kinetic measurement protocol (Figure S1B).

 Click on Set Temperature in the dialog window titled Procedure and select 37 ˚C. Confirm and save the settings by pressing OK (Figure S1C).